LuisAlejandro/agoras/docs/migration/faq.rst

 Q: How long will legacy commands be supported?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A: The legacy ``agoras publish`` command will be supported with deprecation warnings for 12 months from the v2.0 release.
-After that, it will be removed.
+A: The legacy ``agoras publish`` command is supported with deprecation warnings through all Agoras 2.x releases and will be removed in Agoras 3.0.
 We recommend migrating as soon as possible.

 Q: When should I migrate?
 ~~~~~~~~~~~~~~~~~~~~~~~~